apache/nuttx/configs/stm3240g-eval/README.txt

     CONFIG_NSH_DRIPADDR=(10<<24|0<<16|0<<8|1) : Host IP address 10.0.0.1

     NOTES:
+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    1. This example assumes that a network is connected.
+    2. This example assumes that a network is connected.
 During its initialization, it will try to negotiate the link speed.
 If you have no network connected when you reset the board, there will be a long delay (maybe 30 seconds?) before anything happens.
 That is the timeout before the networking finally gives up and decides that no network is available.

-    2. This example supports the ADC test (apps/examples/adc) but this must be manually enabled by selecting:
+    3. This example supports the ADC test (apps/examples/adc) but this must be manually enabled by selecting:

        CONFIG_ADC=y             : Enable the generic ADC infrastructure